About the Bloch School

-The Bloch School offers the degrees of bachelor of business administration (B.B.A.), bachelor of science in accounting (B.S.A.), master of business administration (MBA), master of public administration (M.P.A.), master of science in accounting (M.S.A.), master of science in finance (M.S.F.), and master of science in entrepreneurial real estate (M.S.E.R.E.).
-Within the MBA program there are Executive MBA (EMBA) and Full-Time MBA offerings.
-Within the M.P.A., there is an Executive M.P.A.
-(E.M.P.A.) offering.
-Additionally, the Bloch School has two joint degree programs with the UMKC School of Law, the J.D./MBA and the J.D./M.P.A. degrees, participates in the Interdisciplinary Ph.D. program and offers a Ph.D. in Entrepreneurship & Innovation.
+The Bloch School offers the degrees of Bachelor of Business Administration (B.B.A.), Bachelor of Science in Accounting (B.S.A.), Master of Business Administration (M.B.A.), Master of Public Administration (M.P.A.), Master of Science in Accounting (M.S.A.), Master of Science in Finance (M.S.F.), and Master of Science in Entrepreneurial Real Estate (M.S.E.R.E.).
+Within the MBA program there are Executive M.B.A.
+(E.M.B.A.) and Professional M.B.A. offerings.
+A Graduate Certificate in Business Analytics is available.
+Additionally, the Bloch School has two joint degree programs with the UMKC School of Law, the J.D./M.B.A. and the J.D./M.P.A. degrees, participates in the Interdisciplinary Ph.D. program and offers a Ph.D. in Entrepreneurship & Innovation.
 The Bloch School also offers business and entrepreneurship minors.
 The Department of Public Affairs also has a Graduate Certificate in Nonprofit Management and Innovation and a Graduate Certificate in Urban Policy Administration and a Graduate Certificate in Health Leadership.

 The University has offered business courses since 1933.
 In 1953, with the support and encouragement of the Kansas City community, the School of Business Administration was established.
-Since that time, the Bloch School has grown to a student body of 1900, and a faculty of approximately 45 professional educators.
+Since that time, the Bloch School has grown to a student body of 1900, and a faculty of approximately 50 professional educators.
 In January 1988, the School was renamed for Henry W. Bloch, co-founder of H&R Block, and moved into a newly expanded building.
 In 2010, the School officially changed its name to the Henry W. Bloch School of Management to reflect our differentiation as a school that integrates business management, public administration and the infusion of a global, innovative and entrepreneurial mindset.
-In the fall of 2013, the school opened a second building with a focus on entrepreneurship and innovation and executive education.
+In the fall of 2013, the School opened a second building with a focus on entrepreneurship and innovation and executive education.